aezarebski/epi-sim/ARCHITECTURE.md

 `Timed` type is a way to represent piecewise constant functions and there are several helper functions to query these objects.

-There is the 'TimeStamp' type class for things that have an absolute time associated with them.
+There is the `TimeStamp` type class for things that have an absolute time associated with them.

+### Simulation

+The `TerminationHandler` type is used to control early termination of a simulation.
+The use case of this is that you can terminate a simulation once it reaches a state specified by a predicate.
+If this occurs then the simulation is terminated and a summary function is applied to the simulation and this value is returned.
+This is particularly useful if you want to terminate simulations that have exploded and threaten to eat up all the memory on your machine.